SCHOLARSHIPS-Frequently Asked Questions

 Are part-time students eligible?
 No. EWVCF scholarships are currently available for students enrolled or intending to enroll as full-time students at a college, university or other institution of higher education.

 What’s the difference between a Multi-Year and Renewable Scholarship?
-Multi- year scholarships (Floyd and Isabel Jacques Memorial, Theodore K. Oates Nursing, and Wurzburg Family) are large awards received in one year, but paid out in annual installments over the course of two to four years of college attendance.
+Multi- year scholarships (Floyd and Isabel Jacques Memorial, Theodore K. Oates Nursing, Wurzburg Family, and Glen and Charlotte Bradfield) are awards received in one year, but paid out in annual installments over the course of two to four years of college attendance.
 Recipients of these awards do not need to submit a renewal application, but must provide proof of continued enrollment to receive each installment.
 Renewable scholarships are paid in full in the year they are received.
 Yet recipients may apply to be considered for a renewed award in subsequent years.
 The Scholarship Criteria states which scholarships are renewable as well as renewal criteria.
 Students applying for a renewed scholarship must complete the Renewal Application.